 Hey, wait a minute.

-Remember somebody said that?
+Remember, somebody said that?

-Yep, we we said that.
+Yep, we said that.

 How come it happened today?

-Why'd it happen all of a sudden?
+Why did it happen all of a sudden?

 That's very smart of you, Kenneth.